theochit/field-manager-challenge/README.md

 - **Field Geometry Requirements:**
   - The geometry must be a single **GeoJSON Polygon Feature**.
   - Example CSV files are provided in the `field-manager-challenge/example_files` folder.

-- **Landowner Specifics:**
-  - As a Landowner, the `/fields` route only displays your fields.
-You can add, edit, or delete fields.
-  - Landowners cannot view other Landowners’ fields or see ChannelPartner information.

-- **ChannelPartner Specifics:**
-  - As a ChannelPartner, the `/fields` route displays fields belonging to the Landowners you manage.
-  - ChannelPartners can view all Landowners and their details via the Landowners tab in the navbar or directly by visiting `/landowners/{id}/fields`.
-  - ChannelPartners can access any field by navigating to `/fields/{id}`.

----

-## Assumptions

-- **ChannelPartner:** A ChannelPartner is responsible for managing zero to many Landowners.
-They have visibility and access to all resources within the system.

-- **Landowner:** A Landowner can have only one ChannelPartner managing them.
-Landowners can only view and manage their own resources (fields).

-- **Field:** A field is owned by one Landowner and its `geometry` must be represented as a single GeoJSON Polygon Feature.

 ---